 Oregon wage and hour law sets time deadlines for payment of wages when the employment relationship ends.
 An employer must pay all wages due to the employee within these time lines.
 For instance, where the employer terminates (fires) the employee, all wages are due within one business day under Oregon’s wage and hour laws.
 ORS 652.140 provides due dates for wages at end of employment.
 If an employer/boss willfully fails to timely pay all final wages, the employee may be able to recover up to 30 days of penalty wages in addition to the unpaid wages by having our Oregon wage claim attorneys file a wage claim lawsuit in Oregon…Late Pay Page.
 Under this claim, employees can sue their employer for the unpaid wages, penalty wages, and lawyer fees.

 Oregon Minimum Wage Claim

 Oregon wage and hour laws include provisions that generally require employers to pay the employee a minimum wage.
-Oregon’s minimum wage generally requires an employer or boss to pay a minimum hourly rate.
+Oregon’s minimum wage generally requires an employer or boss to pay the employee at a minimum hourly rate.
 The minimum wage rate fluctuates by year and is set by the Oregon Bureau of Labor and Industries.
 BOLI Poster.
 If an employer fails to pay an employee all minimum wages, the employee may be able to recover up to 30 days of wages in addition to the unpaid wages by having our Oregon wage claim attorneys file a minimum wage claim lawsuit.
 Minimum Wage Page.
 Under this claim, employee can sue their employer for unpaid minimum wages, a minimum wage civil penalty, and the lawyer fees.

 Oregon Overtime Wage Claim

-Oregon wage and hour laws also generally require that overtime wages be paid by an employer/boss to pay non-exempt employees.
-Overtime wages are equal to 1 1/2 times their regular hourly rate (called overtime rate) for all hours worked in excess of 40 hours per week.
-Oregon wage and hour overtime law also may require certain employees who work in factories to be paid overtime wages when they work more than 10 hours in a day.
+Oregon wage and hour laws also generally require that overtime wages be paid by an employer/boss to non-exempt employees.
+Overtime wages are equal to 1 1/2 times the employee’s regular hourly rate (called overtime rate) for all hours worked in excess of 40 hours per week.
+Rule.
+Oregon wage and hour overtime laws also may require certain employees who work in factories to be paid overtime wages when they work more than 10 hours in a day.
 In addition to recovering the unpaid overtime wages, an employee could recover up to 30 days of wages as a civil overtime penalty.
 In addition to the unpaid overtime wages and the overtime civil penalty, and employee whose employment has ended may also be due up to 30 days of penalty wages for the employer’s failure to timely pay all wages at the end of the employment relationship.
 Further, by having our Oregon overtime wage claim attorneys file an overtime wage claim lawsuit, the employee could require the employer to pay their attorney fees and costs…Overtime Page.

 Oregon Wrongful Deduction Wage Claim

-Oregon wage and hour deduction laws limit what can be deducted from an employee’s wages.
+Oregon wage and hour deduction laws limit what an employer can deduct from an employee’s wages.
+Statute.
 Examples of deductions from wages generally allowed are: taxes, garnishments, other deductions for the employee’s benefit which were authorized in writing by the employee.
 (Such as health and life insurance).
-If your employer deducts anything other than what was listed, you may have an unlawful deduction wage claim.
+If your employer deducts anything other than the above, you may have an unlawful deduction wage claim.
 Common unlawful deductions are for (1) uniforms that are deducted from the employee’s minimum wages, or (2) till shortages, (3) business losses for customers who steal or fail to pay for services.
 The list of unlawful items employers will deduct are nearly endless.
-Our Oregon wage claim attorneys regularly file unlawful deduction wage claim lawsuits to recover damages where your employer/boss unlawfully deducts money from the employee’s paycheck/wages…More
+Our Oregon wage claim lawyers (attorneys) regularly file unlawful deduction wage claim lawsuits to recover damages where your employer/boss unlawfully deducts money from the employee’s paycheck/wages…Wrongful Deduction Page.

 Oregon Vacation Pay or Paid Time Off Wage Claim